aliclark/the_wooden_sword/Evolved Existence Programming.md

 This is why our conscious experience feels very large - it costs almost nothing to create and operate, and larger is more helpful for survival.

+I think that pain qualia is a straightforward feeling (like how red is just another colour on the spectrum alongside blue), that the organism is predisposed to react in certain ways to, and for a larger organism which develops more substantial thought of an individual self, it develops feelings of upset to trigger additional pain avoidance.

 ## Predictions

 I predict there is an information flow that passes from raw biology (input nerve signals and neural computations) then to conscious existence then to biology (neural computations and output signals).